Updated July 3, 2017

 - Star Wars Half Marathon Weekend (Jan.)

 *All of the races tend to be popular, especially the “Challenge” events because of the limited number of participants.
-The Tinkerbell Half Marathon race has lost some of its popularity since this race weekend was moved from January to May (on Mother’s Day weekend) in 2015.
+The Tinkerbell Half Marathon race has lost some of its popularity since this race weekend was moved from January to May (on Mother’s Day weekend).

 *Additional races are held at Walt Disney World.
 Check the runDisney website for the races in Florida and future California dates.